Mount Shasta

 Activity: Backcountry Touring/Mountaineering

-Location: Mount Shasta, Mount Shasta Wilderness, CA
+Location: Mount Shasta Wilderness, CA

 Peak Elevation: 14,163ft